mnapoli/BlackBox/doc/backends.md

 Remember to store the encryption key securely!

-To use this adapter, you will need to install the `phpseclib`:
+To use this transformer, you will need to install the `phpseclib`:

 ```json
 {